lukexor/react-kata/README.md

 long as people can actually book an appointment with us, our shareholders will be happy!"
 - "We definitely want people to see our Logo first and foremost and a little blurb about what we do.
-After that they should be able to click a ‘Get Started' button to get the ball rolling."
+After that they should be able to click a *Get Started* button to get the ball rolling."
 - "Once they're in the main flow, they should be presented with all the services available in the next two weeks.
 When they select a service, they should be